lsst-ts/observatory-ops-docs/Observing-Interface-Setup/setup-dds-daemon-in-nublado.rst

 Once you are logged to nublado, open a "terminal tab".
 If you are in the :ref:`Launcher <Observing-Interface-Getting-Started-Nublado-JupyterLab>` view, click on the "Terminal" icon in the "Other" tab at the bottom.

-If you don't see the :ref:`Launcher <Observing-Interface-Getting-Started-Nublado-JupyterLab>` view, click on the plus sign at the top-left hand side of the view, as indicated in the :ref:`figure bellow <Setup-DDS-Daemon-in-Nublado-New-Launcher>`.
+If you don't see the :ref:`Launcher <Observing-Interface-Getting-Started-Nublado-JupyterLab>` view, click on the plus sign at the top-left hand side of the view, as indicated in the :ref:`figure below <Setup-DDS-Daemon-in-Nublado-New-Launcher>`.

 .. figure:: ./_static/nublado-jupyter-lab-new-launcher.png
-    :name: Observing-Interface-Getting-Started-Nublado-JupyterLab
+    :name: Setup-DDS-Daemon-in-Nublado-New-Launcher

     Screenshot of jupyter-lab section highlighting the "New Launcher" button.